Lebrija: History of the Jornalero movement

 In 1903, the first general strike was recorded and documented by Spanish writer Azorín.

 During the Spanish Second Republic, Lebrija was always a Frente Popular stronghold, as it has been an Anarchist one in the previous century.
 A process of Agrarian reform was started with some collectivisation of farms and expropriation of land from absentee landlords.
 This was put to an end with the army rebellion, which led to the Spanish Civil War and ultimately to the Francoist victory.

-In the 1960s and 1970s, Lebrija, together with Jerez and Morón de la Frontera, became a focus of Jornalero protests (peasants without land) due to their poor living condition and expectatives.
-As a result, a regime of "communitary work", guaranteeing a minimum salary during a few months every year, was established.
+In the 1960s and 1970s, Lebrija, together with Jerez and Morón de la Frontera, became a focus of Jornalero protests (peasants without land) due to their poor living condition and expectations.
+As a result, a regime of "community work", guaranteeing a minimum salary during a few months every year, was established.

 Shortly after Francisco Franco's death, on 6 January 1976, around one hundred jornaleros locked themselves up in the parish church to express their political demands, only to be removed by the Civil Guard, but not before they have voiced their consigns using the church tower loudspeakers several times:

 "We want the miscultivated fields and lands to be given to jornaleros and small owners.
 We want subsidies for the unemployed all year round.
 We want collective agreements for the whole sector and a right to retirement at 60.
 We want trade union liberty and freedom for all political prisoners and exiles..."